ashrakatkh/Smart-Secured-Lock-System/README.md

    c.
 The rang within which the sensor detects human activities can be adjusted.
 It ranges from 3 meters to 7 meters.

    d.
 At this phase we left the mode and the sensitivity rage as default.
    e.
-You can find the code realted to PIR sensor [here](https://github.com/ashrakatkh/Smart-Secured-Lock-System/blob/main/Progress%202/PIR_sensor/Core/Inc/main.c)
+You can find the code realted to PIR sensor [here](https://github.com/ashrakatkh/Smart-Secured-Lock-System/blob/main/Progress%202/PIR_sensor/Core/Inc/main.c) <br />
 4. USB-to-TTL Module

 ![41LgYDO6bmL _AC_UL210_SR210,210_](https://user-images.githubusercontent.com/60285497/144702082-5b2308a6-3e94-4251-8310-a55d1c036465.jpg)